maslick/formuljar/README.md

 You could host your app on Heroku (free or $7).
 However, there is a better hosting solution and that is - AWS :ok_hand:

 ## Features
-1. Google reCaptcha v3 (server-side verification)
+1. Google reCaptcha v3 (server-side verification) :boxing_glove:
-2. Integration with Telegram (notifications)
+2. Integration with Telegram (notifications) :bookmark:
-3. Integration with Google Spreadsheets (audit)
+3. Integration with Google Spreadsheets (audit) :cd:
 4. Serverless framework with AWS: API GW, Lambda, S3, Cloudfront, SQS :heart: